SNAP Benefits in Michigan: How to Apply and Qualify

 EBT Deposit Schedule in Michigan

-In Michigan, SNAP benefits are deposited between the 3rd and 21st of the month.
-Your specific date is determined by the last digit of your case number, which helps you plan your monthly budget.
+In Michigan, SNAP benefits are deposited between the 3rd and 21st of each month.
+Your specific payment date is determined by the last digit of your recipient ID number, helping you plan your grocery budget.

-You can find your specific payment date in our Michigan deposit schedule.
+You can find your exact payment date in our Michigan deposit schedule.

 How to Check Your EBT Card Balance

-You can check your balance through the online portal, by calling the number on your card, or on your last receipt.
-Apps like Benny also show your balance in real-time and offer cashback on groceries.
+You can check your balance via the online portal, the number on your card, or your last receipt.
+The Benny app also shows your real-time balance and offers cashback on groceries.

 Check Your Michigan EBT Balance